MengHao666/Minimal-Hand-pytorch/README.md

 - @Mrsirovo for the starter code of the `utils/LM.py`, @maitetsu  update it later.

-- @maitetsu for the starter code of the `utils/AIK.py`
+- @maitetsu for the starter code of the `utils/AIK.py`，the implementation of PSO and deep-learing method for shape estimation.